camille-004/my-interview-prep/ml_interview.md

 - Decision is taken to minimze the loss
 - *If no missing values during training time, new points with missing values sent to right node by default*

+## How can we improve the performance of the gradient boosting algorithm?
+- Increase maximum leaf nodes of the algorithm, i.e., increase the weak learners' tree depth
+- Increase the number of iterations
+- Choose a lower learning rate, maybe between 0.1 and 0.4
+- Implement regularization techniques

 # SVM

+## Explain the SVM algorithm in detail.

+The basic idea behind SVM is to find a hyperplane in the feature space that separates the two classes with the maximum margin.
+The margin is the distance between the hyperplane and the nearest data points of each class.
+The intuition is that a larger margin translates to a better generalization performance of the classifier on unseen data.
+For binary classification:
+- SVMs use a kernel function to implicitly map the input data into a higher-dimensional feature space where the classes are more separable.
+- The objective function of the optimization problem is to minimize the magnitude of the weights while ensuring that the hyperplane correctly separates the two classes.
+- The data points that lie on the margin or on the wrong side of the hyperplane are called **support vectors**.
+They are the critical points that determine the location of the hyperplane.
+The SVM algorithm only depends on the support vectors and not on the entire dataset.

 ## Why does XGBoost perform better than SVM?

 XGBoost is an **ensemble method** that uses many trees.
 This means it improves as it repeats itself.

 SVM is a **linear separator**.
 So, if our data is not linearly separable, SVM requires a kernel to get the data to a state where it can be separated.
 This can limit us, as there is not a perfect kernel for every given dataset.

 # Naive Bayes